josephlijo/jsBoot/Learning/reactBoot/redux/README.md

     - Same outcome if the function is called with same arguments
     - No side-effects on memory or IO
 Sample [code](https://codepen.io/LJdev/pen/XZYYvx?editors=0011)
+    - Only access local variables
 2. Immutability
+    - For example, we have a state: `state = {name: 'John', points: 20}`; If we increase the point by mutating the state object then we will loose history.
+Immutability advices to make the object immutable.
+    - Then how do we change the *state*?
+We can make *clone* or *make a copy* using `Object.assign` or `jQuery.extend`
+    - With immutability - we can *undo*, we can take *snapshots* of the state, *reload from URL* than refreshing, *time travel* to go back to, say, 3 steps back.
 3. Higher order functions
 4. Composition  (Output from one function becomes the input to another function)
 ```